KB4EVER/Shaojing-Yuan.github.io/_pages/cv.md

 ======
 * Research on personalized cross-media information retrieval with in-depth understanding of user intention (Participator)
   * Humanities and Social Sciences Project of Education Ministry \[20YJA870013\]
+* Research on New Key Technology of Image Retrieval Combined with Multi-social Media (Participator)
+  * Natural Science Foundation of Shandong Province \[ZR2019MF016\]
 * Research on Teaching Process Management and Quality Control System in Colleges and Universities (Participator)
+  * Research Project of Undergraduate Teaching Reform in Shandong Province \[Z2020025\]
+* "CamBus" Campus Bus Entrepreneurial Plan (Leader，2016-2017)
+  * 7th National Collegiate Electronic Commerce ''Innovation Creativity Entrepreneurship''
-  * Innovation Team of Youth Innovation Science and Technology Plan in Colleges and Universities of Shandong Province \[2020KJN007\].
+* The Usage of Campus Bus in University of Shandong Province (Leader，2016-2017)
+  * Social Practice Investigate and Survey of Shandong University of Finance and Economics
-* Q Pet Smart Collar Entrepreneurial Plan
+* "Q Pet" Smart Collar Entrepreneurial Plan (Participator,2015-2016)
-  * "Challenge Cup" National Undergraduate Curricular Academic and Technology Works by Race Bronze Award of Shandong Province
+  * "Challenge Cup" National Undergraduate Curricular Academic and Technology Works by Race
+* The Understanding of Virtual Reality for College Students (Participator,2015-2016)
+  * Social Practice Investigate and Survey of Shandong University of Finance and Economics

 Honors
 ======
-* 7th National Collegiate Electronic Commerce ''Innovation Creativity Entrepreneurship'' Bronze Award
+* 7th National Collegiate Electronic Commerce ''Innovation Creativity Entrepreneurship'' Bronze Award (2017)
+* "Challenge Cup" National Undergraduate Curricular Academic and Technology Works by Race Bronze Award of Shandong Province (2016)
+* "He 4G" Mobile Internet Innovation and Entrepreneurship Skills Competition Excellence Award of Shandong Province (2017)
+* First Class Scholarship of University (2016,2017,2018)
+* Second Class Scholarship of University (2020)
+* Third Class Scholarship of University (2019)

 Certifications
 ======